iOS 26

 We’ve curated a list of the best Notion templates to help you get more things done quickly and efficiently.
 Check them out.

-4. Get Familiar with Slash Commands
+Get Familiar With Commands

 Using the slash command feature in Notion